The right choice for me?

 - if you have the option to take a tax-free cash sum with a lower pension, how much you want to take as a tax-free cash sum, if any (up to the maximum permitted by the scheme).

-- You can contact the Pensions Advisory Service to help guide you through your options and any questions you may have.
+- you can contact us to help guide you through your options and any questions you may have.

 Because this decision is so important, you may find it helpful to take some regulated financial advice.
 To find out more about how to choose a regulated financial adviser, please click here.